swest06/The-Temple-of-Gloom/README.md

 ## Credits

-Thank you to Eric Perdew, Ryan Pindulic, and Ethan Cecchetti from the Department of Computer Science at Cornell for the basis of this coursework.
+Thank you to Eric Perdew, Ryan Pindulic, and Ethan Cecchetti from the Department of Computer Science at Cornell for the basis of this project.